torvista/Zen_Cart-Image_Checker/README.md

 Installation
 ============
+0) Try this (as with ANY plugins/modifications) on your DEVELOPMENT SERVER first.
+Trust no-one!

+1) Backup your database and fileset.
-1) Copy the content of the YOUR_ADMIN to your Admin folder.
+2) Copy the CONTENTS of the "YOUR_ADMIN" to YOUR Admin folder.
 There should be no overwrites.
-I recommend you ALWAYS compare any "Plugin" fileset (Beyond Compare/Winmerge etc.) first to ensure there are indeed no overwrites.
+I recommend you ALWAYS compare any "Plugin" fileset (Beyond Compare/Winmerge etc.) to your fileset FIRST to ensure there are indeed NO overwrites.
 DO NOT TRUST ANY PLUGIN to be perfectly written for ALL sites.

-2) On first refresh of any admin page, some installation messages should be shown and the file responsible for registering the page in the database will self-delete.
+3) On the first refresh of any admin page, some installation messages should be shown.
 Attend to any error messages.
+4) The file
+/includes/functions/extra_functions/register_image_checker.php
+has an auto-delete function so it does not run on every admin page load, but this is confusing when checking locally then uploading to the production site...but it has already vanished/self-deleted.
+So, this function is not enabled.
+This file can be manually deleted when the admin menu items have been installed.

 Use
 ===
 Open the Tools->Image Checker page
-It will run the tool immediately but showing only the errors it finds for ENABLED products.
+It will run the tool immediately (and so will take a few seconds),  and will show only the errors it finds for ENABLED products.
 The error count is the total of all the products.
 To include disabled products in the list, select the checkbox and the page will refresh.
 To show all products, select the checkbox and the page will refresh using the pagination defined by the Admin->Maximum values page.
 The error count is for that page only.

 Known Issues
 ============
-People on shared servers or those without the ability to turn Safe Mode off will experience more time outs on larger databases.
-This is because I cannot force the script to essentially reset the execution_timer.
-This will be worked on in a later version.
-You can try to edit the script on line 118 and change the SQL query a little bit.
-If you do, you may end up having to run this script a couple of times.
+People on shared servers or those without the ability to turn Safe Mode off will experience more time-outs on larger databases.
+This is because the script cannot reset the execution_timer.

 Uninstall
 =========